X-Men: 2000s

-In 2000, Claremont returned to Marvel and was put back on the primary X-Men titles during the Revolution revamp.
-He was later removed from the titles in 2001 and created his spin-off series, X-Treme X-Men.
-X-Men had its title changed to New X-Men and writer Grant Morrison took over.
-The book is often referred to as the Morrison-era, due to the drastic changes they made, beginning with "E Is For Extinction", where a new villain, Cassandra Nova, destroys Genosha, killing sixteen million mutants.
+In July of the same year, X-Men had its title changed to New X-Men and writer Grant Morrison took over.
+Morrison made drastic changes, beginning with "E Is For Extinction", where a new villain, Cassandra Nova, destroys Genosha, killing sixteen million mutants.
 Morrison also brought reformed ex-villain Emma Frost into the primary X-Men team, and opened the doors of the school by having Xavier "out" himself to the public about being a mutant.
+Jean Grey was again killed off.
 The bright spandex costumes that had become iconic over the previous decades were replaced by black leather street clothes reminiscent of the uniforms of the X-Men films.
 Morrison also introduced Xorn, who would figure prominently in the climax of his run.
-Ultimate X-Men set in Marvel's revised imprint was also launched, while Chuck Austen began his controversial run on Uncanny X-Men.
+In the same month, X-Force was revamped under indie comics writers Peter Milligan and Mike Allred; the series was absurdist, darkly comic, and critically acclaimed, but met with a mixed reaction from fans.
+The entire line-up of the group was replaced, with Doop the most notable new character.
+In September, the series changed its name to X-Statix.
+Another series, Exiles, also began in July.
+The Cable title also changed its name, to Soldier X.